 Get more insights into the software development process from our newsletter.
 Sign up now and treat yourself with some Gorrion’s dose of knowledge.

 At Gorrion, we’re client-focused.
-Through research and workshop, we want to know as much as possible to offer you solutions for the product that will help your business.
-Moreover, our team of experts is fully engaged in every step of the process.
+Through research and product discovery workshops, we want to know as much as possible to offer you solutions for the product that will help your business.
+Moreover, our team of experts is fully engaged in every step of the custom software development process.

-During the collaboration, you’re going to meet the group and be in frequent contact with them.
-That means, getting feedback on the progress as well as a chance to take part in creating the product which makes the collaboration a lot more effective and rewarding.
-Thanks to the company culture and project management, we’re flexible and responsive to any changes.
+During the collaboration, you’re going to meet the team and be in frequent contact with them.
+That means getting feedback on the progress as well as a chance to take part in creating the product, which makes the collaboration a lot more effective and rewarding.
+Thanks to the company culture and Agile project management, we’re flexible and responsive to any changes.
 In the end, our goal is your product’s success.

-We make sure that you’ll get the one that will fit the market needs and bring the value to its target users.
+We ensure that you’ll get the one that will fit the market needs and bring value to its target users.
 And that’s also the reason why we don’t want to be a large company.
-We’re committed to customization and transparency of the process.
+We’re committed to the customization and transparency of the process.
 We thrive on having long-term relationships with our clients and on making them last.
-Interested in what our clients say about us?
+Are you interested in what our clients say about us?
 Check out our Clutch profile.

-As you can see, the choice of a software development company isn’t the easiest, but it’s not impossible, and I hope that this article helped you with it.
-However, if you’re still uncertain about the process of outsourcing your project, read our ebook or simply book a meeting with us.
+As you can see, the choice of a software company isn’t the easiest, but it’s not impossible, and I hope that this article helped you with it.
+However, if you’re still uncertain about the process of outsourcing software development, read our or simply book a meeting with us.

 Are you interested?